 I employed Silhouette and David Bo..
 Index method.
-At first I was not able to find an optimal value for k since elbow method was not good, gave the k value as 2, and dbi gave it as 10.
+At first I was not able to find an optimal value for k since elbow method was not good, silhouette gave the k value as 2, and dbi gave it as 10.